0xAtum/template-foundry-project/README.md

 - [Fork Testing](https://book.getfoundry.sh/forge/fork-testing?highlight=fork#forking-cheatcodes)
 - [Slither](https://github.com/crytic/slither/wiki/Usage)

-## Mock
-***Why not including other major contracts for mocking?***
-In unit testing, you are supposed to mock the function output, not the whole logic.
-Technically speaking, what people are doing with their mock contract is bad practice of unit testings as you're over-complicating your tests by not isolating it.

-Best example is those who's validating this error `vm.expect("ERC20: transfer amount exceeds balance")` .
-Your contract isn't the one with this logic, and so, it shouldn't be yours, but the ERC20.t.sol that verify it.

 ## Contributions
 Feel free to contribute on this template.
 The PR / your code needs to follow this standard